aakashpydi/aakashpydi.github.io/_posts/2018-03-28-km-ac-clustering.md

 The script uses the yelp dataset.[Yelp Dataset Link.](https://www.kaggle.com/yelp-dataset/yelp-dataset/data) I verified the correctness of the implementation using the SKLearn implementations of these algorithms.

+Here is some analysis I carried out to understand and compare the two algorithms.
 Four attributes are used to carry out the clustering in this analysis (latitude, longitude, reviewCount and checkins).

 ### Comparing K-Means vs Agglomerative Clustering Along Two Dimensions (K Value = 3)